 2. Straight out of bed

-If you prefer to get straight on the road with minimal fuss, try a small snack with quick releasing energy such as dried or fresh fruit, nuts and seeds or a shake.
+If you prefer to get straight on the road with minimal fuss, try a small snack with quick releasing energy such as energy balls, fruit or a small flapjack.

 If you are really struggling to eat first thing, try increasing the carbohydrate portion of your evening meal the night before, as this will be stored in the muscles ready for your morning run.